Bukixo/udemy-angular4/typescript/typescript.md

 #### User-defined Types
 User-defined types include Enumerations (enums), classes, interfaces, arrays, and tuple.

-If we are working for on a group of related constances, this is what it would look like in vanilla javascript
+If we are working on a group of related constances, this is what it would look like in vanilla javascript

 ```const ColorRed = 0;
 const ColorGreen = 1;